Blazor-Diagrams/Blazor.Diagrams/README.md

 This project is hosted on NuGet.
 Merges to master will trigger a release action that will
 - Build WTG.Z.Blazor.Diagrams
-- Host this on Github as a release
+- Host the package on Github as a release
 - Push it to the WTG.Z.Blazor.Diagrams NuGet Gallery